 Put another way, there’s no interacting in real-time or face-to-face with others in asynchronous learning situations.
 For example, some online college classes are asynchronous.
 The professor may upload class materials, such as worksheets or pre-recorded lessons, to an online portal using an internet connection.
 Each student can then download and review the materials at their own pace.
 Assuming they complete homework or other assignments by a certain deadline.
 They may also use discussion boards.

 Another example of asynchronous learning is any pre-recorded online video, like a replay of a corporate training seminar.

 There are many benefits of online learning and asynchronous classes.

 For one, participants can learn class materials on their own schedules and at their own pace.
 This additional flexibility enables students to absorb class materials in a way that works best for them and their unique personalities and learning styles.

 Another pro of asynchronous online learning is that there’s usually less work involved for educators and online class teachers.
-They can create an online course by recording their lectures, then give the same lecture to all of their students rather than having to lecture the same materials repeatedly.
+They can create an online course by recording their lessons, then give the same lesson to all of their students rather than having to lecture the same materials repeatedly.

 Asynchronous online courses often allow teachers to reach wider groups of students.
 Because with asynchronous leaning, no one is limited by travel requirements or time zones.

 On the flip side, asynchronous learning can be challenging because it doesn’t allow real-time feedback or question-asking.
 This minimizes the learning experience for some students.
 Furthermore, asynchronous learning can feel less supportive or comprehensive to certain students.
 Leading them to experience a subpar class or program than they would otherwise get.